nguyennancy/DNA-Sequencing/README.md

 # DNA Sequence Manipulation and Analysis
+Given a DNA sequence, the program will determine the longest viable gene by checking all three reading frames of the coding strand (given strand) and the complementary strand (of the given strand).
+The program also outputs extra information based on the user's choice such as the mRNA sequence, the amino acid sequence, planar structural formula of the a

 ## Usage
 Program executable is 'main.out'. main.out takes in exactly one argument, which is the file that contains the sequence of the amino acid to be analyzed: